NOAA-GFDL/fre-workflows/for-developers.md

 ## PPAN Specifics <a name="ppanspecifics"></a>

-This section will minimally describe the PPAN specifics needed to submit workflows via any method described below.
+This section describes the essential PPAN-specific configurations needed to submit workflows via any method described below.
-Generally, more information on PPAN can be found under the RDHPCS systems wiki [here](https://docs.rdhpcs.noaa.gov/systems/ppan_user_guide.html#) and on the GFDL wiki [here](https://wiki.gfdl.noaa.gov/index.php/Main_Page).
+For more comprehensive information on PPAN, consult the RDHPCS systems wiki [here](https://docs.rdhpcs.noaa.gov/systems/ppan_user_guide.html#) and the GFDL wiki [here](https://wiki.gfdl.noaa.gov/index.php/Main_Page).

 ### Default `PATH` and `cylc` on PPAN <a name="ppancylcdefaults"></a>

-On PPAN, your `PATH` has `cylc` by default.
-This can be seen on login by immediately running `which cylc`, and further confirmed via `echo $PATH`.
-This smooths over configuration for managing/running workflows, at the cost of some flexibility.
-To avoid the default `cylc`, a work around is to put your preferred `cylc` into your `PATH` at login, while removing the default.
-To do this, insert into your shell's login/profile script (`bash`/`~/.bash_profile` used below):
+On PPAN, `cylc` is included in your `PATH` by default.
+You can verify this by running `which cylc` after login, or by checking `echo $PATH`.
+While this simplifies configuration for managing and running workflows, it reduces flexibility.
+To use a different version of `cylc`, you can add your preferred `cylc` to your `PATH` at login while removing the default.
+To do this, add the following to your shell's login/profile script (`bash`/`~/.bash_profile` shown below):
 ```
 # note, this is for bash
 echo "(~/.bash_profile) removing /usr/local/bin from PATH"